Glossary of Terms

 Financial Assistance

-This term broadly encompasses any financial assistance received by an individual or household to help them alleviate humanitarian needs.
+Financial assistance encompasses any financial assistance received by an individual or household to help them alleviate humanitarian needs.
 This assistance may be provided through a range of mechanisms, including institutions (state or non-state) or directly from other individuals.
-It could therefore include: assistance categorised as Overseas Development Assistance, government-led social safety nets, peer-to-peer giving, insurance-backed mechanisms (including direct support to markets), Universal Basic Income, and remittances.
+It could include: assistance categorised as Overseas Development Assistance, government-led social assistance, peer-to-peer giving, insurance-backed mechanisms (including direct support to markets), Universal Basic Income, remittances, etc.

 Financial Inclusion

-An entity that provides financial services, which may include e-transfer services.
-Depending upon your context, financial service providers may include e-voucher companies, financial institutions (such as banks and microfinance institutions) or mobile network operators (MNOs).
-FSPs includes many entities (such as investment funds, insurance companies, accountancy firms) beyond those that offer humanitarian cash transfers or voucher services, hence within CTP literature FSP generally refers to those providing transfer services.
+A financial service provider (FSP) is an entity that provides financial services, which may include digital payment services.
+Depending upon your context, FSPs may include e-voucher companies, financial institutions (such as banks and microfinance institutions) or mobile network operators (MNOs).
+FSPs also includes many entities (such as investment funds, insurance companies, accountancy firms) beyond those that offer cash transfers or voucher services, hence within CVA literature FSP generally refers to those providing transfer services.
+In the context of CVA, entities that would typically be categorized as payment service providers (PSPs) tend to be included under the FSP umbrella.
+PSPs are third party entities that help merchants to accept a range of payment methods by connecting them to the broader financial infrastructure.
+They work with acquiring banks (payment processors) to securely manage transactions from start to finish.

 Framework Agreement

-An outline of a contract, also known as an umbrella contract, or master services contract.
+An outline of a contract, also known as an umbrella contract, or master services contract, with suppliers/service providers.
 Call off or draw down agreements are similar but include financial information.
-This usage provided by private sector.
+This usage was provided by the private sector.
 Humanitarian agencies may use the term differently.